An essay by Ken Wear posted 11-11-04

 My confidence in offering suggestions within the limits of practicality ends here.
 How best to enlist and organize people and resources I can only speculate.
 Society has been blessed by a few individuals who have recognized the need and acted within the limits of their vision and resources; many profoundly gifted have been identified and are currently sponsored and adequaely funded.
 But it is a need that pervades society and I offer below what thoughts I can.

 I visualize a need for schools that specialize in the highly and profoundly gifted, that can offer short term and long term residence (with adequate provision for parental visits).
 Perhaps a network of schools, each with offerings peculiar to selected interests.
-They should be generously funded, have well-maintained state-of-the-art equipment, be part of a literature and library circuit of extreme breadth, cater to nutritional and physical needs of the students, . . .
+They should be generously funded, have well-maintained state-of-the-art equipment, be part of a literature and library circuit of extreme breadth, cater to nutritional, physical, social and emotional needs of the students, . . .

-Only with wide exposure of the individual to a variety of avenues in the adult world can he discern his special calling and assist in outlining programs of personal development.
+Only with wide exposure to a variety of avenues in the adult world can the student discern his special calling and assist in outlining programs for his own personal development.

 There should be programs for visits and mentoring by renowned scholars and other outstanding figures.